Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Abstract

 \section{Abstract}

-We consider a transmission problem for the Helmholtz equation across the boundary of an extension domain.
-A such boundary can be Lipschitz, fractal, or of varying Hausdorff dimension for instance.
+We consider a transmission problem for the Helmholtz equation with a fixed, positive wavenumber across the boundary of an extension domain.
+Such a boundary can be Lipschitz, fractal, or of varying Hausdorff dimension for instance.
 We generalise the notions of layer potential and Neumann-Poincar\'e operators, and of Calder\'on projectors in that context.
-Those boundary operators allow to connect the transmission problem (on the whole space) to one-sided problems -- notably, scattering problems -- with Dirichlet, Neumann and Robin boundary conditions.
+Those boundary operators allow to connect the transmission problem (on the whole space) to one-sided problems -- notably, scattering problems -- with Dirichlet, Neumann and Robin boundary conditions, and restate their well-posedness as boundary equations.
 Since an extension domain needs no specific boundary measure, the Robin (impedance) condition is not understood in a boundary $L^2$-type space, rather by duality on the trace space itself.
-We discuss the well-posedness of the impedance scattering problem in that framework and compare to the classical $L^2$ setting.
+We discuss the well-posedness of the impedance scattering problem in that framework and compare it to the classical $L^2$ setting.
 Our analysis allows to generalise optimisation results for acoustic scattering when the obstacle is an extension domain in any dimension.